 This concept also applies when auditing information security.
-Does your information security program need to go to the gym, change its diet, or perhaps do both?
-I recommend you audit your information security efforts to find out.
+Does your information security program need to go to the gym, change its diet or perhaps do both?
+Its recommended that you should audit your information security efforts to find out.

 Overall, is the information security program focused on the critical information protection needs of the organization, or is it just worried about the accidents?

 Why worry so much about information security?
-Consider some reasons why organizations need to protect their information:
+The following reasons outline why organizations need to protect their information:

 Defining the audit goals, objectives and scope for a review of information security is an important first step.
 The organization’s information security program and its various measures cover a broad span of roles, processes and technologies, and just as importantly, support the business in numerous ways.
-Security really is the cardiovascular system of an organization and must be working at all times.
+Security really is the cardiovascular system of an organization and must always work

 Firewalls, monitoring technologies, encryption software, network architectural design, desktop asset management, identity management solutions, high-availability solutions, change management and change auditing systems, logical access control solutions—the list of security systems, technologies and processes used is almost endless.
 The planning phase of the audit needs to ensure the proper focus and depth of audit evaluation.
-Internal auditors need to determine the level of their involvement, the best audit approach to take during the audit planning, and the skill sets they’ll need.
+Internal auditors need to determine their level of involvement, the best audit approach to take during the audit planning and the skill sets they’ll need.

-The decision about how comprehensively internal audit should evaluate information security should be based on an audit risk assessment and include factors such as risk to the business of a security compromise of a critical asset (information or system), the experience of the information security management team, size and complexity of the organization and the information security program itself, and the level of change in the business and in the information security program.
+The decision about how comprehensively internal audit should evaluate information security should be based on an audit risk assessment and include factors such as risk to the business of a security compromise of a critical asset (information or system); the experience of the information security management team, size and complexity of the organization; the information security program itself; and the level of change in the business and in the information security program.